-LEGAL PRINCIPLE, AUTHORITY & POLICY
+LEGAL PRINCIPLE, AUTHORITY AND POLICY

-In Australia, no definite formula has yet been provided (assuming one is possible) which explains authoritatively the final boundary of judicial creativity or the use which may be made in discovering that boundary by reference to perceived issues of Policy.
+In Australia, no definite formula has yet been provided (assuming one is possible) which explains authoritatively the final boundary of judicial creativity or the use which may be made in discovering that boundary by reference to perceived issues of policy.
 Of course, various attempts have been ventured to offer helpful formulae.
-In Caltex Oil (Australia) Pty Limited v The Dredge "Willemstad" Justice Stephen offered this attempt:
+In Caltex Oil (Australia) Pty Limited v The Dredge "Willemstad"25 Justice Stephen offered this attempt:

-"Policy considerations must no doubt play a very significant part in any judicial definition of liability and entitlement in new areas of the law; the policy considerations to which their Lordships paid regard in Hedley Byrne are an instance of just such a process and to seek to conceal those considerations may be undesirable.
-That process should, however, result in some definition of rights and duties, which can then be applied in the case in hand, and subsequent cases, with relative certainty.
-To apply generalised policy considerations directly, in each case, instead of formulating principles from policy and applying those principles, derived from policy, in the case in hand, is, in my view, to invite uncertainty and judicial diversity."
+"Policy considerations must no doubt play a very significant part in any judicial definition of liability and entitlement in new areas of the law; the policy considerations to which their Lordships paid regard in Hedley Byrne [1964] A.C.
+465 are an instance of just such a process and to seek to conceal those considerations may be undesirable.
+That process should, however, result in some definition of rights and duties, which can then be applied to the case in hand, and to subsequent cases, with instituting relative certainty.
+To apply generalised policy considerations directly, in each case, instead of formulating principles from policy and applying those principles, derived from policy, to the case in hand, is, in my view, to invite uncertainty and judicial diversity."

-somewhat closer to the mark was the attempt of Justice Deane in the High Court of Australia, when he considered whether a rule, which had long been followed to determine the convenient forum for the hearing of an action, should be reformulated following an important decision of the House of Lords in Spiliada Maritime Corporation v Cansulex Limited.
-By majority (Justices Wilson and Toohey dissenting) the High Court declined to follow their Lordships.
-But none of the Judges questioned for a moment the authority of the High Court, at least in such a matter of procedural law, to reformulate the rule that would thenceforth be authoritatively binding on all Australian courts.
-The question was thus not one of the power of the judiciary but whether that power should in the instant case be exercised.
+Somewhat closer to the mark was the attempt of Justice Deane in the High Court of Australia, when he considered whether a rule, which had long been followed to determine the convenient forum for the hearing of an action, should be reformulated following an important decision of the House of Lords in Spiliada Maritime Corporation v Cansulex Limited.26 By majority (Justices Wilson and Toohey dissenting) the High Court of Australia declined to follow their Lordships.
+But none of the Judges questioned for a moment the authority of the High Court, at least in such a matter of procedural law, to reformulate the rule which would thenceforth be authoritatively binding on all Australian Courts.
+The question was thus not one of the power of the judiciary but whether that power should be exercised in the instant case.